-To reduce the risk of injury, make sure children sit in the back seat where they can be properly restrained.
+To reduce the risk of injury, make sure children sit where they can be properly restrained.

 Never let a passenger hold a child on his or her lap while the vehicle is moving.
 The passenger cannot protect the child from injury in a collision.